Chinese Hot & Sour Soup | 酸辣湯

 Please visit my "How To Make Chili Oil" page for the recipe.

-In a small bowl, add cornstarch and water.
+In a small bowl, mix cornstarch and water until smooth.

-Mix until smooth.
-Add in ShaoXing wine, soy sauce and sugar.
+Stir in ShaoXing wine, soy sauce, and sugar.

-In another large bowl, add mushrooms and the slurry sauce.
+In a large bowl, toss mushrooms with the slurry until well coated.

-Cover with cling film and set aside in the fridge for at least 30 mins.
+Cover and chill for at least 30 minutes.

-In a large serving bowl, combine all the ingredients together.
+In a large serving bowl, mix all base ingredients together.

 Set aside.